MichaelHaussmann/spil/README.md

 - to search the file system
 - to search in a list of Sids, for example a list of cached query results.

-It is possible to implement this search as a front to other query methods.
+It is possible (and planned) to implement this search as a front to other query methods.
 For example to translate to an SQL, Shotgun or Ftrack query.